 Traditional baskets and pressured baskets

-You may consider yourself to be a home barista, as I do.
+You may consider yourself to be a home barista, as I do. (recognized by the Specialty Coffee Association (SCA))

-Actually, probably a good idea to keep them for when someone (it’s the thought that counts) buys you pre-ground coffee as a gift, so you can at least use it if you run out of coffee beans ;-).
+Actually, it’s probably a good idea to keep them for when someone (it’s the thought that counts) buys you pre-ground coffee as a gift, so you can at least use it if you run out of fresh coffee beans ;-).

 The buttons